Spinning Q-balls in Abelian Gauge Theories with positive potentials: existence and non existence: Introduction, motivations and results

 \item the magnetic potential $\A$ has the following form:

 \end{itemize} If $q=0$, then $\phi =0,\, \A=\bs{0}$.
 If $q>0$, then $\phi \neq 0$.
 Moreover, $\A \neq \bs{0}$ if and only if $l \neq 0$. \end{teo}

-\begin{rem} As it will be clear from the proof, $D_0$ is independent of $q$, but depends only on $m,\,l$ and $\sigma$. \end{rem}

-\begin{rem} Noether's Theorem states that any invariance for a one-parameter group of the Lagrangian implies the existence of an integral of motion.
-For our purposes, the most relevant integral is the angular momentum.
-By definition, the angular momentum is the quantity which is preserved by virtue of the invariance under space rotations of the Lagrangian with respect to the origin.
+\begin{rem} By definition, the angular momentum is the quantity which is preserved by virtue of the invariance under space rotations of the Lagrangian with respect to the origin.
 Using the gauge invariant variables, we get:

 where

 and